runziggurat/p2p-viz/README.md

 -  camera contols are enabled for the mouse:  rotate and zoom
 -  when you hover over a node, you will see the node ID (index-based, `Nxxx`), the IP address, and the city
--  you can cycle the color mode (for now, only printed out in the browser's JavaScript conole)
+-  you can cycle the color mode (for now, only printed out in the browser's JavaScript console)
 -  when you click on a node, the connections will be displayed for that node.